 Have you connected the new behaviour to existing habits?
 Try to connect your new habit to an existing part of your life that occurs automatically.
-For example, I listen to educational podcasts whilst driving to work.
+For example, I might listen to educational podcasts whilst driving to work.

 Can you pair the new habit with something you already enjoy?
 Pair the habit you are trying to establish with something that you enjoy (e.g. listening to music whilst walking).
 You are more likely to engage in the new habit if it is accompanied with something you already enjoy.
+This is sometimes known as temptation bundling.